mozilla/addons-server/docs/topics/api/addons.rst

     :>json object|null previews[].caption: The caption describing a preview (See :ref:`translated fields <api-overview-translations>`).
     :>json int previews[].image_size[]: width, height dimensions of of the preview image.
     :>json string previews[].image_url: The URL (including a cachebusting query string) to the preview image.
+    :>json int position: The position in the list of previews images.
     :>json int previews[].thumbnail_size[]: width, height dimensions of of the preview image thumbnail.
     :>json string previews[].thumbnail_url: The URL (including a cachebusting query string) to the preview image thumbnail.
     :>json object|null promoted: Object holding promotion information about the add-on.
 Null if the add-on is not currently promoted.